madhavkrishnan/swapnetwork/README.md

 # Installation
 `swapnetwork` can be installed like any python package from the pyproject.toml file.
-For example, using the `pdm` package manager, in the root dir run
+For example, using the `uv` package manager by running
 ```
-pdm install .
+uv add <path/to/cloned/repo>
 ```

 # Usage